alecrios/css-style-guide/README.md

 ### Hierarchical heading system

-The following headings should be added as necessary to improve the organization of files.
+Writing headings with visual hierarchy improves the organization and scannability of files.
 Headings should be written in title case and should have a blank line above and below.

 ``` css
 /* Primary Heading